Full Agenda

 Washington Update – Transportation Focus

 Get the latest from Washington, D.C. on federal transportation policy—what’s moving in Congress (including Surface Transportation Reauthorization) and what it could mean for state programs and planning.
-This session will cover the newest developments affecting transportation funding and policies.
+This session will cover the newest developments impacting transportation funding and policies.
 State Energy Office staff will leave with a clear “what changed, what’s next, and what to watch” view for the months ahead.

 12:15 PM - 1:15 PM